-Until the early twentieth century, electricity in the eyes of the inhabitants remained a product of scientific curiosity just like the Large Hadron Collider now – nothing more than a toy to entertain a handful of physicists.
+Until the early twentieth century, electricity remained a product of scientific curiosity in the eyes of ordinary people, just like the Large Hadron Collider is now – nothing more than a toy to entertain a handful of physicists.

 At the threshold of World War II, Nikola Tesla suddenly announced to the world to have designed weapons to end all wars.
 He referred to “peace rays“, which, like the Great Wall of China, could protect the border of any state.

-However, the newspapers gave another name to the new invention.
-On July 11, 1934 the newspaper The New York Times put the following headline on the front page: “78 years-old Tesla discovered death rays!”
+Ironically, the newspapers gave another name to the new invention.
+On July 11, 1934 the newspaper The New York Times put the following headline on the front page: “78-year-old Tesla discovered death rays!”

 According to the scientist, the idea was about creating a stream of particles of such power that could bring down a fleet of 10,000 airplanes at a distance of 300 km.

-Unfortunately Tesla has never presented any evidence of his invention, although he argued about it for the rest of his life.
-The legend of “death rays” long outlived its creator.
+Unfortunately, Tesla has never presented any evidence of his invention, although he argued about it for the rest of his life.
+The legend of Nikola Tesla’s Death Ray long outlived its creator.

 It is not surprising that Nikola Tesla was the inspiration of many mad scientists from the James Bond films, who locked in their secret laboratories and worked on a deadly weapon, with which one can conquer the world, or at least destroy the UK.

 The great inventor indeed had two secret laboratories.
-In 1899 Nikola Tesla organized a laboratory in the U.S. state of Colorado to study the secrets of the high-frequency electricity.
+In 1899, Nikola Tesla organized a laboratory in the U.S. state of Colorado to study the secrets of high-frequency electricity.

 It is a recognized fact that as a result of one of his experiments, the inventor was able to create a 30-meter electric arch between two metal rods.
 The generator couldn’t handle such power and the entire town of Colorado Springs was plunged into darkness.